Techiesplash/pages/_tutorials/3ds_programming_basic.md

 We should do both before going forward.
 You should have your project set up for this.

 And if you are using VSCode, I would recommend you get the include paths set up.

-A word of advice: ALWAYS comment what your code does whenever possible.
 ## Begin coding

 Start by including 'stdio.h' (or 'cstdio'!) and '3ds.h'.